realDestroyer/org-vscode/README.md

 Watch the Agenda View Demo: </br>

 <img src="https://github.com/realdestroyer/org-vscode/blob/master/Images/Agenda-View.gif?raw=true" width="700" height="400" />

+---

+### 🗓️ Calendar View How-To

+- Run `Org-vscode: Calendar View` or use `Ctrl + Shift + C`.
+- Tasks are color-coded by their primary tag.
+- Click on a tag bubble above the calendar to filter tasks by that tag.
+- Ctrl+Click to select multiple tags.
+- Click again to remove a tag from your selection.
+- When no tags are selected, all tasks are shown.
+- Drag tasks to new dates to reschedule.
+The underlying .org file is updated automatically.

+---

 Check out the HOW-TO for all of the available featuers:</br>
 [How-To](https://github.com/realdestroyer/org-vscode/blob/master/howto.md)